xianhua/json4orm/README.md

-# simple-graphql
+# json4orm
-create graph-like query service to access data in relational database
+Support defining database object-relational mappings (ORMs) in JSON Support defining database queries in JSON with customized fields to return as result Support database query engine to execute queries defined in JSON based on ORMs defined in JSON